 J Digit Imaging.
 2018

 Automated Critical Test Findings Identification and Online Notification System Using Artificial Intelligence in Imaging.

 Prevedello LM, Erdal BS, Ryu JL, Little KJ, Demirer M, Qian S, White RD.

 The department sponsors all residents to take this week-long course in Imaging Informatics.
 Through lectures, small group discussions, and problem solving situations, trainees will learn practical concepts and gain knowledge in this evolving field.

-We have 24 staff members in Imaging Informatics, and 5 in the AI2 lab (in addition to Radiology faculty).
+We have 24 staff members in Imaging Informatics, and 5 in the AI2 lab.
 In the lab you will find 16 advanced GPU-enabled systems including a DGX-station and a DGX-1 representing more than 120,000 cores (a CPU in a typical computer which has up to 8 cores) with total 667 GB of GPU memory, more than 1600 GB of system memory and over 100TB of disc storage.